Struggling with venous leak? See our guide to the best exercises to combat your venous leak symptoms.

 Endovascular treatment for venous leak embolization is less invasive and may be a safe alternative to surgical remedies.

-According to research conducted by the University of the West in the United Kingdom, pelvic exercises helped 40% of men with ED restore normal penile function.
+According to research conducted by the University of the West in the United Kingdom, pelvic health exercises helped 40% of men with ED restore normal penile function.

 Kegels work the bulbocavernosus muscle in males, which is vital to sexual health and helps improve erectile strength in many men.
 This muscle helps the penis to fill with blood, pump during ejaculation, and urinate.
-Targeting this muscle through exercise should result in more pleasurable erections and can help in improving erectile dysfunction.
+Targeting this muscle through pelvic floor exercise should result in more pleasurable erections and can help in improving erectile dysfunction.

 Regular pilates workouts might also help battle erectile dysfunction.
 Try these Pilates exercises: